saattrupdan/saattrupdan.com/src/frontend/posts/2026-01-18-local-ai-coding-assistant-in-nvim.md

 ---
 title: Local AI Coding Assistant in Neovim in 2026
 meta: Setting up a local AI coding assistant in Neovim in 2026.
 No internet connection required!
-tags: llm, coding assistant, ai, neovim, local
+tags: llm, coding assistant, ai, neovim, local, codecompanion, llama.vim, llama.cpp, lmstudio
 ---

-### Introduction

 I've been using AI coding assistants for a while now, primarily Github Copilot, but I've been more and more intrigued by the idea of using everything locally.
 Aside from the